julianlam/feps/fep/8b32/fep-8b32.md

 - Hashing: SHA-256
 - Signatures: EdDSA

+>[!WARNING]
-**WARNING: eddsa-jcs-2022 cryptosuite specification is not stable and may change before it becomes a W3C Recommendation.
-In particular, the processing of nested objects is not [well defined](https://github.com/w3c/vc-data-integrity/issues/231).**
+>`eddsa-jcs-2022` cryptosuite specification is not stable and may change before it becomes a W3C Recommendation.
+In particular, the processing of nested objects is not [well defined](https://github.com/w3c/vc-di-eddsa/issues/81).

 ### Backward compatibility